 Test rig installation

-An important part of Orcelle Horizon is installing the wing sail test rig on an existing Wallenius Wilhelmsen vessel during mid-2024.
+An important part of Orcelle Horizon is installing the wing sail test rig on the existing Wallenius Wilhelmsen vessel Tirranna during mid-2024.
 Oceanbird and Wallenius Wilhelmsen presented the test rig installation in a webcast live webcast from ABBA Arena.

 - Horizon Europe is the EU’s key funding program for research and innovation

 - Orcelle Horizon covers the full scope of elements needed to prepare for commercial trading of the vessel Orcelle Wind

 - Project duration: January 1, 2023 – December 31, 2027 (60 months)